AdobeDocs/analytics-2.0-apis/bdia.md

 ## Failure Scenarios
 There are two reasons that a file may fail to successfully ingest all of its rows:
 * Something is wrong with the file and its format
-* There is an irrecoverable error inside of SDC due to an unexpected system failure
+* There is an irrecoverable error inside of BDIA due to an unexpected system failure

 ### Internal System Failure
-The SDC API has been built with redundancy and safeguards to ensure that issues due to unexpected system failures are rare.
+The Bulk Data Insertion API has been built with redundancy and safeguards to ensure that issues due to unexpected system failures are rare.
 If it does occur, Adobe's monitoring will alert our on-call support staff to help address the system failure as quickly as possible.
 All files received are stored safely server-side for ingestion once the system stabilizes.

 ### Malformed File
 When a file fails because something is wrong with the file, this is likely due to a change or a bug in the process that generates the files.
-On initial implementation, or following a reconfiguration of your generated files, we encourage users to validate their files using the validate API endpoint before submitting them to SDC to ensure that nothing is wrong with the file format.
+On initial implementation, or following a reconfiguration of your generated files, we encourage users to validate their files using the validate API endpoint before submitting them to BDIA to ensure that nothing is wrong with the file format.
 This validation is identical to the validation that occurs when a file is being processed.
 It is a helpful tool while testing and developing your file generation process.

-Once an automated process is established to generate and submit files to SDC, most customers should not experience errors due to malformed files.
+Once an automated process is established to generate and submit files to BDIA, most customers should not experience errors due to malformed files.

 #### File Not in GZIP Format
 If a file is not in the proper GZIP format, it will result in the state of "File Error" and no rows will be processed.
 It is recommended that the file creation process be checked to ensure that it is properly compressing files.